Fort Siloso

 Fort Siloso is a decommissioned coastal artillery battery in Sentosa, Singapore.
-It consists of 12 such batteries which made up "Fortress Singapore" at the start of World War II, and saw action during the Battle of Singapore.
+It is one of 12 such batteries which made up "Fortress Singapore" at the start of World War II, and saw action during the Battle of Singapore.
 The fort is now a military museum open to the public.
 The Surrender Chambers in Fort Siloso reopened in June 2017 with a refreshed exhibition and free admission.